 We do not believe there will be a difference in the web-survey responders and non-responders, which would lead to non-response bias.
 The responders and non-responders will have commonality in their roles (extramural researchers, external stakeholders), and exposure to the CEPI program.
 We anticipate with an N of 400 there will be sufficient representation of each subgroup, as well as no differences from responders to non-responders.

 In this process assessment, the response rate shall be calculated by determining the number of individuals who completed both T1 and T2 surveys (numerator figure) and scaling this by the total number of individuals recruited for the survey research (denominator figure).
 In order to maximize the response rate at both time points, NIAID staff will launch periodic follow-up reminder broadcasts with DAIDS staff, extramural researchers and external stakeholders.
-For survey point T1, NIAID will send reminder emails to all participants at three points (two to four-week intervals) following the initial blast recruitment email.
-For survey point T2, Social Solutions will send a reminder email to all T1 participants at three points (two to four-week intervals) following the initial blast recruitment email.
+For survey point T1 and T2, NIAID will send reminder emails to all participants at three points (two to four-week intervals) following the initial blast recruitment email.
 A final reminder broadcast will be sent within one week prior to the survey closeout date.
 In addition to follow-up broadcasts, an incentive of $10 USD will be provided to survey respondents at both time points, increasing the likelihood that respondents who participate at T1 will also participate at T2.
 Though we expect an 80 percent response rate at both T1 and T2, we must also anticipate a 10 percent attrition between T1 and T2.
 By utilizing incentives and follow-up broadcasts, as well as offering modal survey heterogeneity (i.e. offering respondents the opportunity to complete the survey as a web-based, as well as hard copy format), we are confident that respondent attrition can be kept at the minimal 10 percent rate.
 This will yield a response rate of 72 percent, or 360 respondents.

 B.4 Test of Procedures or Methods to be Undertaken